All Episodes

 And it's funny.

-This happened a day prior to probably one of the biggest things that ever happened in American Soil, 9-11, right?
+This happened a day prior to probably one of the biggest things that ever happened in American soil, 9-11, right?

-One big thing we're saying to ourselves, wow, it's like one conspiracy central here of all these entities and the what ifs and the who's and it's almost like these people are taunting the American people.
+We're saying to ourselves, wow, it's like one conspiracy central here of all these entities and the what-ifs and the who's.

 It does feel that way.

-I I think that that is an undeniable feeling a lot of people have.
+I think that that is an undeniable feeling a lot of people have.

-And by the way, you know, uh, for what it's worth, this was the first trip on college.
+And by the way, you know, for what it's worth, this was the first trip on college.

 This was the first trip on Charlie's college campus tour.